sennikim/Arts-and-Advanced-Big-Data-Kim-generative-poster/README.md

-# Web-based Generative Poster (Week 4 & 5 → Week 9)
+# Web-based Generative Poster

-This Streamlit app turns your Week 4/5 generative posters into a **web app**.
+This Streamlit app turns your generative posters into a **web app**.

 ## How to run locally
 ```bash